Similan Islands Diving

 |+ Breakfast Bend

-This site derives its name from the beautiful early morning light here at Koh Bangru (Island No. 9), and the easy paced nature of this dive means it's an obvious choice for a check-out dive at the beginning of your diving cruise, and there are lots of sergeant majors darting around making it an ideal site for snorkellers too.
+This site derives its name from the beautiful early morning light here at Koh Bangru (Island No. 9), and the easy paced nature of this reef means it's an obvious choice for a check-out dive at the beginning of your diving cruise, and there are lots of sergeant majors darting around making it an ideal site for snorkellers too.

 The reef slope drops to 18 metres and is home to angelfish and milkfish, then steep banks descend further to 34 metres where you can see black-spot garden eels and occasionally Napoleon wrasse.
 In the shallows, leopard sharks are seen resting in the sand and often octopus and moray eels may be found lurking in the vicinity.
 Turtles and banded seas snakes are are regular visitors here too.